WaveBeans/wave-blog/audio-signal-processing-course/project/README.md

 cd wave-blog/audio-signal-processing-course/project
 ```

-And run the following task via gradle *(it's better to use gradle wrapper)* specifying the main class parameter as one of the supported:
+And run the following task via gradle *(it's better to use gradle wrapper)* specifying the main class parameter from one of the supported:

 ```kotlin
 ./gradlew run -PmainClass="week1.DownsamplingKt"
 ```

-Supported main classes
+Supported main classes:
 * Week 1
     * `week1.ReadingWavFileKt` -- reads wav-file and stores part of it as CSV.
     * `week1.UsingSequenceApiKt` -- reads wav-file